Best Muscle Stimulators For Recovery & Strength In 2022

 The 7000 2nd Edition Digital TENS Unit is a full-service portable TENS kit whose main purpose is therapeutic.
-But it can also easily be used to warm up your cold stiff muscles before a run or lifting session.
+This TENS unit muscle stimulator can also be used to warm up cold, stiff muscles before a run or lifting session.
 This company has been building high-quality FDA-approved TENS units for more than a decade and all their experience is on display here.
-It’s super simple to switch between modes, super easy to customize the many presets and the tough carrying case lets you bring it with you wherever you may roam.
+It’s super simple to switch between modes, customize the many presets, and the tough carrying case lets you bring it with you wherever you may roam.

-Multiple performance modes.
+Multiple performance modes

-Powered by a single 9-volt battery.
+Powered by a single 9-volt battery

-4 TENS electrodes.
+4 TENS electrodes

-Durable carrying case included.
+Durable carrying case included